RayKlefstad/ICS45c/README.md

 ```
 by following all the steps below.

-❓== what about hw_gtests?==

 ## Getting Started

 To get started with this Homework 0.2, be sure that you have followed all of the instructions in the `main` branch README, and have cloned the public course repository to your own private one on Openlab (and pushed to your own private GitHub repository).

 Now, log in to Openlab, and move into the directory you created for this course:

-❗=COMMENT: I think that git clone previously created the directory ICS45c, so I find it confusing to now call it a "project folder" and not specify it by the same name here.
-I used the term "course directory" consistently.==

 ```bash
 # Move into the course directory, i.e., your ICS45c directory on Openlab